Project-RHAIN/RHAIN-backend/README.md

 Note:

 For perception score generation, reviews are available only for select counties from the following states:
-California
+California,
-Maryland
+Maryland,
-New Jersey
+New Jersey,
-Florida
+Florida,
-Texas
+Texas,
-Washington
+Washington,
-New York
+New York,
-Nevada
+Nevada,
-Pennsylvania
+Pennsylvania,
-Ohio
+Ohio.

 If reviews are available, score will be generated otherwise it will display a message saying no reviews available and hence no score.